Violent Crime

 Support for victims of violent crime

-If the violence was committed by someone close to you these feelings can be even stronger and can effect your relationships with other people.
+If the violence was committed by someone close to you these feelings can be even stronger and can affect your relationships with other people.

-If you have been a victim of a violent crime and are struggling to recover from the effects of the crime than you may find it beneficial to seek support and speak to someone about your experience.
-To find a service right for you please use the directory on the left-hand side of this page.
+If you have been a victim of a violent crime and are struggling with the emotional impact, you may find it beneficial to seek support and speak to someone about your experience.